Materials Handling Equipment Selection Guide

 VNA trucks (guided) |

-Purchase price represents only 20–30% of total equipment cost over a typical 7–10 year lifecycle.
-A comprehensive TCO analysis reveals the true cost of ownership.
+Purchase price is only one component of what equipment costs over a typical 7–10 year lifecycle — energy, maintenance, downtime, and infrastructure frequently add up to more than the initial outlay.
+A comprehensive TCO analysis reveals the true cost of ownership and is essential for comparing options fairly.

 TCO Components

-- Energy/fuel: Electricity, LPG, or diesel consumption based on operational hours
+Energy and fuel: Electricity, LPG, or diesel consumption based on projected operational hours.

-- Maintenance: Scheduled service, wear parts, unexpected repairs
+Maintenance: Scheduled servicing, wear parts, and an allowance for unexpected repairs.

-- Operator costs: Training, certification, productivity differences between equipment types
+Operator costs: Training, certification, and productivity differences between equipment types.

-- Downtime impact: Lost productivity during repairs, backup equipment requirements
+Downtime impact: Lost productivity during repairs and the cost of backup equipment.

-- Infrastructure: Charging stations, fuel storage, ventilation modifications
+Infrastructure: Charging stations, fuel storage, and any ventilation modifications required.

 Step 6: Prioritise Safety and Operator Comfort

-Safety considerations extend beyond regulatory compliance.
+Safety considerations extend well beyond regulatory compliance.
 Well-designed equipment reduces incidents, improves operator retention, and lowers insurance costs.
+Comfort and ergonomics also have a direct bearing on productivity and staff turnover.

 Essential Safety Features

-- Operator ergonomics: Adjustable seats, suspension systems, intuitive controls, climate control options
+Operator ergonomics: Adjustable seats, suspension systems, intuitive controls, climate control.

-- Telematics: Real-time monitoring of operator behaviour, impact detection, usage patterns, and maintenance alerts
+Telematics: Real-time monitoring of operator behaviour, impact detection, usage patterns, and predictive maintenance alerts.

 Training Requirements